jmandel/fhir-js-client/docs/README.md

 ## Browser Usage

 In the browser you need to include the library via script tag.
-You typically have to create two separate pages that correspond the your `launch_uri` (Launch Page) and `redirect_uri` (Index Page).
+You typically have to create two separate pages that correspond to your `launch_uri` (Launch Page) and `redirect_uri` (Index Page).

 **Launch Page**